FATCHIP-GmbH/project-shopware6-template/README.md

 ### _FCCONFIG
-Here we store all files that differ for each environment in a subfolder like `live` or `stage`.\
+Here we store all files that differ for each environment in a subfolder like `prod` or `stage`.\
 DeployHQ will automatically deploy the right folderes to the right environment if configured properly.
 ### _FCDEPLOY
 Here all scripts regarding the [DeployHQ](https://fatchip-gmbh.deployhq.com/) Deployment process are located.